yukmekim/yukmekim/README.md

 Hi, My name is JangHun, Yuk 👋

 🔭 I’m currently working on Dataeum
 💬 I usually work under the nickname SixMan.
-I enjoy discussing with my colleagues and I like learning new skills.
+I enjoy discussing with my colleagues and I like learning new skills.1

 <!--
 **yukmekim/yukmekim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.